peytoncordero/DRI25/command-line.md

-head       	shows only the first part of the file tail        shows only the last part of the file uniq        prints repeat lines only once grep       	stands for "global regular expression print’ wc -w      	asks to print the number of words sort -f     makes sort non case sensitive ls -l	  	shows the long list (the details of the content)
+head       	shows only the first part of the file tail        shows only the last part of the file uniq        prints repeat lines only once grep       	stands for "global regular expression print' wc -w      	asks to print the number of words sort -f     makes sort non case sensitive ls -l	  	shows the long list (the details of the content)